FenderStrat85/CRUK-react-exercise/README.md

 # CRUK technical exercise (React)

-- A design has been provided for you to follow - TO-DO
 - The below technical guidance has been provided for the task
 - You should use the CRUK component library when building your form https://www.npmjs.com/package/@cruk/cruk-react-components